 There are many places to find outside scholarships.
 If you belong to clubs and organizations, please speak to their main office for scholarship information.
 Please follow us on Twitter for outside scholarship opportunities.

-If you receive assistance from private sources, these funds will need to be reported to the Financial Aid Office.
-This would include outside scholarships or tuition assistance awarded within the academic year.
-The total amount received from all resources cannot exceed the student’s cost of attendance.
+If you receive financial assistance from private sources such as external donors, company tuition remission, VA Education Benefits, these funds will need to be reported to the Financial Aid Office.
+This would include outside scholarships, tuition assistance, or educational benefits awarded within the academic year.
+The total amount received from all resources plus the Federal Loans cannot exceed the student’s cost of attendance.

-In efforts to lower educational loan debt, it is out policy to apply an outside scholarship toward the Graduate PLUS Loan should the amount requested is up to the student’s cost of attendance within their overall financial aid package.
+In efforts to lower educational loan debt, it is our policy to apply all financial assistance toward the Graduate PLUS Loan should the amount requested is up to the student’s cost of attendance within their overall financial aid package.

 Federal Work-Study is a federal financial aid work program funded by Keck Graduate Institute and the United States Department of Education.
 Federal Work Study awards are part of federal financial aid packages and are only available to U.S. citizens and permanent residents.
 Generally, F-1 or J-1 students are not eligible for a Federal Work Study position and should not apply.
 KGI administers this program in accordance with the laws, federal regulations, and instructions issued by or on behalf of the Department of Education, as well as its own institutional policies.
 KGI’s Federal Work-Study Program is administered without regard to race, creed, color, sex, non-disqualifying disability, or national or ethnic origin.